 The Dana Point SMCA allows the recreational take of lobster and sea urchin, and of finfish by hook-and-line or spearfishing, and the commercial take of lobster, urchins, and coastal pelagic species such as sardine, anchovy, and squid by round haul net.
-The take of all living marine resources from inside the tidepools in these MPAs is prohibited.
+The take of all "living marine resources" from inside the tidepools in these MPAs is prohibited.
 The Totuava Beach, Thousand Steps Beach, Three Arch Bay, Salt Creek, Dana Strands, and Dana Point survey sites cover this area.
 The most popular activities here are beach recreation, walking, and tidepooling.
 The most common non-consumptive offshore activity is surfing, primarily at Salt Creek Beach.
 This area was also the most popular MPA for fishing from private boats.
-The potential MPA violations seen were three people collecting "living marine resources" from tidepools at Salt Creek.
+We observed no taking of "living marine resources" this quarter at Dana Point SMCA.